ping-n/plantogotchi-client/README.md

 4: You will need to follow the installation guide from Rails repository and start the Rails server on port 3000

 To summarize, you should run the following commands to install the rails backend.
+More detailed instruction is provided one the api repository.

 ```git

 <!-- install rails dependencies -->